MechanicalRabbit/DataKnots.jl/doc/src/queries.md

-# Query Execution Engine
+# Query Algebra

 ## Overview

 In `DataKnots`, structured data is stored in a column-oriented format, serialized using specialized composite vector types.
-Consequently, operations on data take the form of vectorized functions.
+Consequently, operations on data must also be adapted to the column-oriented format.

-Module `DataKnots` implements an interface of vectorized transformations called `Query` and provives a rich library of query primitives and combinators.
+Module `DataKnots` implements the `Query` interface of vectorized data transformations and provives a rich library of query primitives and combinators.

     using DataKnots:
         @VectorTree,